How To Improve Posture (In 5 Minutes)

 Honestly, you don’t realize how bad your posture has become until someone snaps a pic of you.

-But before we dive into the posture correction routine, let’s talk about how you got here in the first place.
+Let’s talk about how you got here in the first place.

 Studies have revealed that most people sit on average for at least 6-8 hours a day.